microsoft/qlib/scripts/data_collector/baostock_5min/README.md

     python scripts/get_data.py qlib_data --target_dir ~/.qlib/qlib_data/cn_data_5min --region hs300 --interval 5min
     ```

-### Collector *YahooFinance* data to qlib
+### Collector *Baostock high frequency* data to qlib
-> collector *YahooFinance* data and *dump* into `qlib` format.
+> collector *Baostock high frequency* data and *dump* into `qlib` format.
 > If the above ready-made data can't meet users' requirements,  users can follow this section to crawl the latest data and convert it to qlib-data.
   1. download data to csv: `python scripts/data_collector/baostock_5min/collector.py download_data`

-     This will download the raw data such as high, low, open, close, adjclose price from yahoo to a local directory.
+     This will download the raw data such as date, symbol, open, high, low, close, volume, amount, adjustflag from baostock to a local directory.
 One file per symbol.

      - parameters:
           - `source_dir`: save the directory